jliken/portfolio/src/content/projects/asi5.md

 The payload on Galantis was integrated into the nosecone improperly, causing both to detach during ascent.
 Despite this obvious set-back, the rocket remained stable with no nosecone and reached a predicted apogee of ~600m.
 The payload on Donatello was integrated into the nosecone correctly, and thus deployed at apogee (~800m) as required, recovering separately.
 Both rockets were also recovered successfully.

+Donatello later supported an additional payload test in May 2026, with the payload deploying under modified gridfins and measuring data with extra sensors.

-Looking back, this project was my favourite this year.
-I'm incredibly proud of my team for being so quick on the uptake, producing two beautiful rockets, and making the most of this valuable hands-on engineering experience.
+I'm incredibly proud of my team for being so quick on the uptake, producing two amazing rockets, and making the most of this valuable hands-on engineering experience.
 Working with the team so closely was a lot of fun, and of course the supervisory experience was very insightful.

 _Credit to [Campbell Jones](https://www.linkedin.com/in/campbell-jones-cj/), [Myra Zaheer](https://www.linkedin.com/in/myra-zaheer-2274b2267/), [Keeley Campbell](https://www.linkedin.com/in/keeley-francis-349731260/), and [Naveen Nakkeeran](https://www.linkedin.com/in/naveen-nakkeeran/) for their hard work on this project._